popey/popey.com-blog/content/post/2023/09/developer-tools.md

 TextPad is a *great* editor!
 It's fast, featureful and reliable.
 I even ran it on Linux under WINE when I first switched desktop OS.

-Later, I would use Gedit, Konsole and all manner of other text editors on Linux.
+Later, I would use Gedit, Kate, Vim, Nano and all manner of other text editors on Linux.

 At some point I discovered [Sublime Text](https://www.sublimetext.com/), probably around the time I started building a [snap](https://snapcraft.io/sublime-text) of it.
 Like TextPad, it's featureful, reliable and very fast.
 I loved it.
 Also like TextPad, it's 'nagware' which asks kindly for you to pay for a license.
 I did pay up back in 2020.